isorna/dzc/special-rules.md

 ### Articulated

-_Some vehicles (most notably UCM battle tanks) feature folding turrets which have been designed to fire over low obstructions, improving visibility while simultaneously protecting the vehicle s hull._
+_Some vehicles (most notably UCM battle tanks) feature folding turrets which have been designed to fire over low obstructions, improving visibility while simultaneously protecting the vehicle's hull._

 Line of sight may be measured from a point 1" above the hull when firing an Articulated weapon.